megardn/PennLINC.github.io/docs/nda/dua_tutorial.md

 ## Step 3 : Select faculty member, business administrator and department
 <img width="638" alt="sixth-step" src="https://user-images.githubusercontent.com/53891017/127528655-0d26b3e9-26f6-45bc-b658-7014418698e3.png">

-Faculty member is Ted and the department is correspondingly Neuropsychiatry.
+In our case, faculty member is Theodore Satterthwaite, and the department is Neuropsychiatry.
 <img width="912" alt="sixth-step-filled-out" src="https://user-images.githubusercontent.com/53891017/127531608-6c2717bb-1925-4ac5-bdff-950027b0f3da.png">

 Consult the team for business administrator.

 ## Step 4 : Upload research plan

-You should be provided with a research plan which you can either upload or copy into the blank field.
+Consult the team to come up with a research plan.
+This should be a short paragraph.
+You can either enter that plan in the blank field or upload it as an attachment.

 <img width="638" alt="seventh-step" src="https://user-images.githubusercontent.com/53891017/127531769-3cb47b34-8834-469e-888f-9206c974fcef.png">